About Ethnobiology Letters

-Consult the Ethnobiology Letters Style Guide for formatting instructions.
+Consult the Ethnobiology Letters Author Guidelines for formatting instructions.
 Due to its scope and small size, the editors of Ethnobiology Letters do not extensively edit manuscripts.
 We require authors who use English as a second language to have their papers edited prior to submission.
-Ethnobiology Letters requires authors to conform to our Ethics Declaration and Copyright Release by signing both documents.
-Also, please see Ethnobiology Letter's Publication Ethics and Malpractice Statement.
+Ethnobiology Letters requires authors to conform to our Ethics Declaration and Copyright Release.
+Also, please see Ethnobiology Letters' Publication Ethics and Malpractice Statement.
 To submit an article, first register as an author.